Don328/PersonalSite/Client/wwwroot/markdown/about-me/stories/fifty3pilots.md

 So that's what we did.
 I can't say that no one ever found out about it.
 Everyone in our Company knew within a day or so.
 But no one who might make the situation worse ever caught wind.

 I don't think Ross and Sam ever became good friends or anything, but they both got over it.
 Ross ended up passing a check ride not long after and continued a distinguished career.
-Sam did as well, at one point being the highest-ranking warrant officer in the entire US Army.
+Sam did as well, at one point becomming highest-ranking warrant officer in the entire US Army.